meditationstuff/protocol_1/index.md

 * https://en.wikipedia.org/wiki/Rigpa [Last accessed: 2022-01-19]
 * https://en.wikipedia.org/wiki/Mahamudra#Tibetan_traditions [Last accessed: 2022-01-19]
 * https://en.wikipedia.org/wiki/Rainbow_body [Last accessed: 2022-01-19]
+* Murdoch, Iris.
+The sovereignty of good.
+Routledge, 2013.
+[I haven't actually read this but it might or might not be really good.]
+* Adorno, Theodor W., and Max Horkheimer.
+Dialectic of enlightenment.
+Vol. 15.
+Verso, 1997.
+[Not that kind of enlightenment or is it / but.]
+* https://meaningness.com/collapse-of-rational-certainty and http://backreaction.blogspot.com/2021/12/does-superdeterminism-save-quantum.html [both last accessed: 2022-01-26]

 [<a href="#193h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]